ninatrue/web-mapping-curriculum/project/data_Report.md

 Aquired from Zillow

 This data includes shapefiles of neighborhoods.
-It is joined with Zillow Estimated Home Values.
+It is joined with 2019 mean Zillow Estimated Home Values.
+4 neighborhoods with no estimated home value for 2019 were deleted.
 This will aid in displaying
       the most expensive neighborhoods in Austin.
 When displayed as a chloropleth map, the user can quickly see where the most         expensive neighborhoods are in Austin.
 A legend will also help the user determine where neighborhoods are in their price range.